Skip to Main Content

 • If not set, no EC2 Key will be created, and subsequent SSH login to the EC2 instance will not be possible.

-Step 3: Retrieve CloudFormation Outputs and Access the Environment
+Step 4: Retrieve CloudFormation Output and Access Environment

 After completing the previous installation, check the current CloudFormation Outputs to retrieve initial information for accessing the environment.